-We have audited the accompanying basic financial statements, which are comprised of statements of net position as of June 30, 2013 and 2012, and statements of revenues, expenses and changes in net position and cash flows for the years then ended and the related notes to the financial statements, as listed in the table of contents, of the University of Louisville Research Foundation, Inc. (Research Foundation), a component unit of the University of Louisville.
+We have audited the accompanying basic financial statements, which are comprised of statements of net position as of June 30, 2014 and 2013, and the related statements of revenues, expenses and changes in net position and of cash flows for the years then ended and the related notes to the basic financial statements, as listed in the table of contents, of the University of Louisville Research Foundation, Inc. (Research Foundation), a component unit of the University of Louisville.